Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-do rattlesnakes nurse their youngNo, rattlesnakes don’t nurse their young like mammals do.
+do rattlesnakes nurse their youngNo, rattlesnakes don’t nurse their young because they’re reptiles, not mammals.

 Key Takeaways